rossmacarthur/zsh-plugin-manager-benchmark/README.md

   install time and load time.
 - [zgen] is on par with the above when it comes to load time, but doesn't seem to do installation in parallel.
-- [zinit] comes with built-in deferred loading of plugins and has the best load time performance but has a notably bad install time.
 - [zplug] and [zpm] have notably bad load time performance.

 ## Features